-Friends of Chelsea meet once a month, or more frequently if necessary.
+The Fundraising Committee meet once a month, or more frequently if necessary.

-Its principal aims are to foster an interest in the school and to work for the benefit of our school community.
+Its principal aims are to foster an interest in the school, raise funds and to work for the benefit of our school community.
 It provides a support structure to community members and provides another opportunity for parents to be actively involved in the school through various activities throughout the year.